 The NWC hosts various concerts and events throughout the year, including morning yoga in the SoundScape Park outside the venue.
 NWC is also home to Thierry’s restaurant.
 The restaurant is located on the first level of the Atrium and serves delicious food before concerts and during intermission.
 The chef is a five-star culinary leader and treats every dish as a masterpiece.

-Residents of the NWC, the New World Symphony, founded in 1987, is a fellowship of sorts for music program graduates.
+Residents of the NWC, the New World Symphony, founded in 1987, is a fellowship for music program graduates.
 Working with the symphony helps them prepare for leadership positions in orchestras all over the world.

 See Related: Inspiring Songs About Traveling for Your Next Trip